Vovch/give-in-chunks/readme.md

 # Overview

-A web application that processes large text inputs by splitting them into manageable chunks and processing each chunk through Google's Gemini AI model (Gemini Flash - 2.0, currently).
-The interface supports pasting or uploading prompt/content files, provides rate limiting controls, and offers a consolidated download of the model output.
+A web application for processing large text inputs.
+It splits the text into manageable chunks and sends each chunk to Google Gemini (currently Gemini Flash 2.0).
+The interface supports pasting or uploading prompt/content files, offers rate limiting controls, and provides a consolidated download of the model output.

 > For a Russian translation, see [`readme.ru.md`](readme.ru.md).

-# Example usage:
+## Example usage

 Prompt:
 ```